BBC controversies: 2025: Coverage of Trump's 6 January Capitol speech

 In the wake of mounting criticism, Tim Davie announced his resignation as BBC Director-General on 9 November 2025, stating the decision was his own but acknowledging mounting scrutiny over the broadcaster's editorial practices.
 His departure came alongside the resignation of Deborah Turness, the CEO of BBC News.
 BBC chairman Samir Shah apologised to the UK Parliament's Culture, Media and Sport Committee, acknowledging in his letter to them that the Panorama edit of Trump's speech was an "error of judgement" that wrongly gave the impression of a direct call for violence.

 Defenders of the BBC, while acknowledging the inappropriate editing of a Trump speech in a 2024 Panorama programme, spoke of a political "coup".
-They highlighted the alleged role of BBC board member Robbie Gibb, who had worked as an editorial advisor to the right-wing GB News channel before being appointed to the BBC board by Boris Johnson.
-In the course of the controversy, Lib Dem leader Ed Davey and Scotland's First Minister John Swinney called for Gibb's removal from the BBC board.
+They highlighted the alleged role of BBC board member Robbie Gibb, who had worked as an editorial advisor to the GB News channel before being appointed to the BBC board by Boris Johnson.
+During the controversy, Lib Dem leader Ed Davey and Scotland's First Minister John Swinney called for Gibb's removal from the BBC board.

 On 13 November, The Telegraph reported that the BBC's current-affairs programme Newsnight had, in June 2022, also aired a version of Trump's 6 January 2021 speech in which separate remarks were presented as a single continuous exhortation.
-On the same day, the BBC issued an apology to Trump over the editing of his speech in Panorama but rejected his demands for compensation.
+On the same day, the BBC apologised to Trump over the editing of his speech in Panorama but rejected his demands for compensation.

+Trump filed a lawsuit against the BBC for $10 billion over the doctored Panorama video.

+In July 2026, during the ongoing lawsuit, a U.S. federal magistrate judge ordered Trump to provide the financial records the BBC requested as part of the discovery process.
+The BBC sought the records to examine Trump's claim that the Panorama documentary had caused "massive economic damage" to his brand, properties, and businesses.
+Trump's legal team opposed the disclosure and indicated that it would amend the complaint to focus on reputational damage rather than financial losses to his businesses.
+The judge also allowed the BBC to seek testimony and documents from Trump's inner circle, including family members and advisers.